Monday, 19 May 2025

 Organic gardening.

-Above: a pond is a good place for contemplation & observation.
+Above: a pond is a good place for contemplation and observation.
 Wild places can sustain psychological resilience and wellbeing.

 Below: Andrea Wright Preschool Manager.